JTimothyKing/PWC/challenge-289/blog.md

 most cases, functional code eases testing, is often more modular, and avoids concurrency issues.

-I tend toward a mix of functional and procedural styles. usually don't unit-test functional methods because there are no branches or state to test, and the tests usually turn out to be trivial and thus useless.
+I tend toward a mix of functional and procedural styles.
+I usually don't unit-test functional methods because there are no branches or state to test, and the tests usually turn out to be trivial and thus useless.
 (I _do_ recommend integration tests for this code, however.)